samuelleblanc/fp/README.md

     2) in the file, there is a series of python dict formats with each a defined list of variables that sets the flight characteristics of the plane/platform
     3) modify exisiting pltform dict, or create a new one based on the template and the guidance shown in the file.

+## Adding satellite tracks:
+	1) select the button: "Satellite Tracks"
+	2) wait for a moment until the sat.tle and sat.json is loaded.
+	3) toggle the satellite tracks that you wish to see by clicking on the legend entry next to that satellite

 ## Change which flight path is active:
     1) Press the button related to the flight path desired just above the 'New Flight Path' button **do not switch with Excel Spreadsheet**